 - Incorrect information in the Inventory List may result in inaccurate information being recorded in the accounting records/books, inaccurate budgets and forecasts as well as incomplete financial reports.

-- The submission of incorrect information to the BIR can result in financial penalties.
+- The submission of incorrect information to the BIR can result in financial penalties (see further below).

-- Inaccurate reporting of inventory can result in investigations or audits by the BIR.
+- Inaccurate reporting of inventory can give rise to investigations or audits by the BIR.

-Doesn’t matter!
-If your company usually holds inventory, but, for some reason, it doesn’t have any inventories at the end of the relevant financial year, the company is still required to submit an Inventory List – it just won’t include any details!
+If your company usually holds inventory, but, for some reason, it just did not have any inventories at the end of the prior financial year, the company is still required to submit an Inventory List – it just won’t include any details of any inventories held!